YanMa1/yanma1.github.io/_pages/about.md

 I am a tenure-track Assistant Professor of Computer Science at Kean University.
 I earned my Ph.D. in Computer Science from [Stony Brook University](https://www.stonybrook.edu), where I was advised by [Prof. Xiaojun Bi](https://www3.cs.stonybrook.edu/~xiaojun/).
 I obtained my B.S. in Computer Science from [Binghamton University](https://www.binghamton.edu/) and a B.S. in Mathematics from [Renmin University of China](https://en.ruc.edu.cn/).
 My research interests lie in Human-Computer Interaction and Artificial Intelligence, with a focus on AI-powered input technologies, human performance modeling, accessibility, and VR/XR interaction techniques.
 Currently, I am working on developing LLM-based interaction methods to enhance user performance and experience.

 You can find more details in my [CV](../files/cv.pdf).
-Please feel free to contact me at: yama AT kean DOT edu.
+Please feel free to contact me at: yan DOT ma AT kean DOT edu.

 ---